YugabyteDB Managed FAQ

 Database upgrades of high-availability (multi-node) clusters are done on a rolling basis to avoid any downtime.

 What version of YugabyteDB does my cluster run on?

-By default, new standard clusters are provisioned with a stable release, from the YugabyteDB stable release series.
+By default, new Dedicated clusters are provisioned with a stable release, from the YugabyteDB stable release series.

 Once a cluster is created, it is upgraded with releases from the release track that was assigned at creation (that is, either preview or stable).

 To view the database version running on a particular cluster, navigate to the Clusters page; the database version is displayed next to the cluster name; hover over the version to see the release track.